 Why is end-to-end testing important?

 End-to-end testing is essential because it helps QA teams identify system dependencies and ensure that the overall flow of the application is working as expected.
 It tests the application as a whole, simulating real-world scenarios and user interactions.
-Consequently, it can help to uncover issues that may not be detected during unit tests or integration tests unit tests or integration tests.
+Consequently, it can help to uncover issues that may not be detected during unit tests or integration tests.

 Read our “Ultimate Guide to System Testing vs End-to-End Testing” to better understand the differences between software testing practices.

-This type of testing can also ensure that data integrity is maintained between different system components and systems, which is crucial for the proper functioning of the application.
+End-to-end testing can also ensure that data integrity is maintained between different system components and systems, which is crucial for applications to function properly.

-End-to-end testing can help to identify performance bottlenecks and scalability issues.
-It is a valuable tool for ensuring that an application is functioning correctly and is ready for release.
-It can also help QA teams understand the software and hardware requirements to enhance the user experience.
+Furthermore, E2E testing can help identify performance bottlenecks and scalability issues.
+It is a valuable practice for ensuring that an application is functioning correctly and ready for release.
+It can help QA teams understand the software and hardware requirements to enhance the user experience.

 1. Test the entire user journey